jonnypeace/backups-tar.gzip/README.md

 # incremental file which keeps track of changing
 incfile=file.inc

+# name of the file for back up, no extensions required here, just one word avoid spaces.
+backfile=home
 ~~~

 Edit the file variable name to suit your needs. "incfile=file.inc"